Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Dr. Huddle says, “This whole team worked as efficiently as we could ever hope for, and everything worked perfectly.
 This system (stroke treatment) is a team sport.
 I can’t do what I do without all these different groups doing what they do.
 Everything fell into place absolutely perfectly that day.”

-Dr. Glover says, “We estimated his time of onset of stroke at 9 a.m. and by the time he had come out of the cath lab and had the clot sucked out and everything else it was probably close to 12:30.
+Dr. Glover says, “We estimated his time of onset of a stroke at 9 a.m., and by the time he had come out of the cath lab and had the clot sucked out and everything else it was probably close to 12:30.
 I think that's one of the things that was most remarkable about Jack’s case, the time frame - it was all done in about 3 and a half hours.
 I don't think I've seen the system work more beautifully.
 The team was remarkable, the nursing staff at North was incredible and it all came together with the flight team there, and that’s why I say I think that the team was important, but also there was something divine going on with him (Jack).
 He’s supposed to be here for something.”

 While Jack says, he is still processing much of what happened to him, there is one thing he knows for sure.
 “Everything happened in God‘'s plan and basically I’m here today to talk about it.”